LispCookbook/cl-cookbook/testing.md

 feature descibed above, also allows to count the number of times a function was called, with what arguments, and so on.

-### (Optional) Running tests using Slite

-[Slite](https://github.com/tdrhq/slite) stands for SLIme TEst runner.
-It lets you run FiveAM tests through Emacs.
-After install it and press keystroke `C-c v` and input `(slite:run-all-fiveam-tests)` for running all tests, or `(fiveam:run test-suite-name)` for running a specific suite/test.

-It consists of an ASDF system and a Emacs package.
-As for September 2021, neither can be installed via Quicklisp or MELPA.

-Please refer to its [repo page](https://github.com/tdrhq/slite) for instructions.

 ### ASDF integration

 So it would be nice to provide a one-line trigger to test our `my-system` system.
 Recall that we said it is better to provide a root suite?
 Here is the reason: